 - Attributing iOS Safari Smart App Banners: Safari implements a Smart App Banner feature providing a standardized way to promote apps in the Apple App Store.
 Use this ONLY if you don't plan to use Smart Banners for your websites (which is the better option).

 ESP email campaigns for mobile app users can cause attribution and deep linking issues.

-Find the list of articles for supported ESPs here.
+Find the list of supported ESPs here.

 - OneLink is not supported by the Facebook mobile app install objective, where only Facebook App Links are accepted.